 In 1969 Explorer was fitted with an Elliot 920C computer making her one of the first non military vessels to be so equipped, although it was a militarised version that was fitted probably to cope with the tough marine environment.

 The Elliot 920C was a “military” version of the Elliot 905 series computers.
-Below is a photograph of the commercial Elliot 903.
+Opposite is a photograph of the commercial Elliot 903 exhibit at the National Museum of Computing near Bletchley Park.
 The military version, the 920B was used in the Nimrod maritime reconnaissance aircraft.
 The more advanced 920C as fitted to the Explorer was the military version of the Elliot 905.

 The following article from the Press and Journal, November 5th 1968 gives an insight into the purpose of the computer on the FRV Explorer as well as an indication as to when it was installed.
 Apologies for any typos.